-The policy of reducing the use of psychoactive drugs helps to preserve the physical and cognitive abilities of each resident.
-The use of new pedagogical approaches enables certain symptoms to be treated and relieved.
-Although prescriptions in residential care depend to a large extent on the medical practitioner (who is generally not a Colisée employee), Colisée is working to raise awareness.
-In 2023, the proportion of residents not taking psychoactive medication was 39%.
+A policy of reducing the use of psychoactive drugs helps preserve the physical and cognitive abilities of each resident.
+The use of new teaching approaches enables the treatment and relief of certain symptoms.
+Even if prescriptions in residential care depend on the doctor involved (who is generally not a Colisée employee), Colisée is working to raise awareness.
+In 2024, 33% of residents were taking no psychoactive medication.